jadens3/Excel_Parser/README.md

 # Excel_Parser
-CLI tool to parse CSV and Excel files for x-value associated with given y-value, using interpolation when necessary.
+A CLI tool to parse CSV and Excel files for x-value associated with given y-value, using interpolation when necessary.
 Supported filetypes are .csv, .xls, .xlsx, .xlsm, .xlsb.

 ## Usage
 ```